janparttimaa/custom-administrative-templates/Barco ClickShare/README.md

 > N/A in this context means that registry key is not existed.

 #### PresentSensePromotionShown
-To show or hide present sense promotions.
+To show or hide sense promotions.

 Possible values:
-- true: Present Sense Promotions are showing.
+- true: Sense Promotions are hidden.
-- false: Present Sense Promotions are hidden.
+- false: Sense Promotions are showing.

 More information:
 https://www.barco.com/en/support/knowledge-base/3329-what-are-the-available-parameters-for-the-clickshare-desktop-app-installer-msi

 > [!NOTE]
-> - If you want to hide sense promotions, please make sure that policy is enabled but the value must be set to ```"false"```
+> - If you want to show sense promotions, please make sure that policy is enabled but the value must be set to ```"false"```

 ##### Technical information
-- **Friendly name of the setting:** Show Present Sense Promotion
+- **Friendly name of the setting:** Don't show Sense Promotion
 - **Registry Hive:** HKEY_CURRENT_USER
 - **Registry Path:** SOFTWARE\Barco\ClickShare Client
 - **Value Type:** REG_SZ